Joe Bennett (artist): Controversy

 Bennett caused controversy with an issue of The Immortal Hulk that depicted what was interpreted as antisemitic imagery.
 A 2018 political cartoon resurfaced in which the then-Brazilian presidential candidate Jair Bolsonaro is allegorically depicted as an “Independence Dragoon” (a member of a historical Brazilian military unit) fighting political opponents (including former presidents Luiz Inácio Lula da Silva, Dilma Rousseff and Michel Temer) in the shape of monstrous rats.
-Writer Al Ewing severed ties with Bennett.
+Years later, writer Al Ewing severed ties with Bennett.
 On 9 September 2021, Marvel announced he had been removed from his current assignments and was not on any future Marvel projects.